OHDSI/CemConnector/README.md

 License
 =======
-CEMConnector is licensed under Apache License 2.0
+CemConnector is licensed under Apache License 2.0

 Development
 ===========
-CEMConnector is being developed in R Studio and PyCharm (with R plugins).
+CemConnector is being developed in R Studio and PyCharm (with R plugins).

 ### Development status